L422Y/nuxt-content-lite/README.md

 The primary use case for Nuxt Content Lite is for small sites that need a little more than just static content, but don't need a full-blown CMS like Wordpress.

-If you're building a large site, blog a ton of posts, or app, you should probably use [Nuxt Content](https://content.nuxt.com/).
+If you're building a large site, a blog with a ton of posts, or app, you should probably use [Nuxt Content](https://content.nuxt.com/).

 ## What's the difference?